suprabhasupi/blog/contents/posts/6-redux/6-redux.md

 import LinkPost from '../../../src/components/linkPost' import DataFlow from './1.gif'

 <p><span class='first-letter'>R</span>edux is a predictable state container for JavaScript apps.
-Need to understand the basic three principle.
+Need to understand the <LinkPost href='https://redux.js.org/introduction/three-principles' name='basic three principle' />.
 Here, you don't need to use Babel or a module bundler to get started with Redux.
 (It integrates with reducer and action.)</p>

 **When do you need to integrate redux with app🤔 :**